ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 Review the following information and specify the licensing setting for the Cyber Recovery component in the cluster.
 * For Business Partner users, the vSphere license (Enterprise Plus edition) is included and purchased on your behalf.
-* For users who are not Business Partners, you can use the IBM-provided VMware licenses for this component by selecting **Include with purchase**.
+* For users who are not Business Partners, use the IBM-provided VMware licenses for this component by selecting **Include with purchase**.

-* Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
-Only select **I will provide** and enter your own license key if you are performing an upgrade or migration of an existing BYOL cluster.
+Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
+Select **I will provide** or **Use existing license** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
+{: important}

+* The **Use existing license** option is available only if you are using a BYOL vSphere license for your instance.
+When the option is enabled, you can select the existing license only if the instance has enough capacity for the additional hosts.

 ### Bare metal server settings
 {: #cr_addingclusters-bare-metal-settings}